 Radioplane B-67/GAM-67 Crossbow

 In the early 1950s, the U.S. Air Force had a requirement for a missile to home in on and destroy enemy ground radar systems, and in 1953 Radioplane received a development contract under project MX-2013.
-Radioplane's Model RP-54D Crossbow was a derivative of the company's YQ-1B subscale target drone, and was initially designated B-67.
-This was changed to GAM-67 in 1955 when the USAF abandoned the use of aircraft designations for guided missiles.
+Radioplane's Model RP-54D Crossbow was a derivative of the company's YQ-1B subscale target drone, and was briefly designated XMQ-1.
+The designation was soon changed to B-67, and finally to GAM-67 in 1955 when the USAF abandoned the use of aircraft designations for guided missiles.
 The first successful powered flight of an XGAM-67 prototype occurred in July 1956, and the first guided flight succeeded in May 1957.

 The XGAM-67 was a small turbojet-powered vehicle with straight wings and a twin vertical tail.
 One noteworthy feature was that only the left vertical fin had a movable rudder.
 The missile was air-launched from underwing pylons on B-50 or B-47 bombers, and the latter could carry up to four Crossbows.
 For its intially planned role of anti-radar missile, the Crossbow was equipped with a passive multiple-frequency radar seeker.
 Once the target was detected, the missile dived on it at near sonic speed, and the warhead detonated on impact.
 At one time it was proposed to arm the GAM-67 with a 40 kT W-31 nuclear fission warhead.
 In-flight control was by an autopilot and a radio-command guidance system.